nzakas/understandinges6/manuscript/01-The-Basics.md

 Here, the `let` declaration will not throw an error because it is creating a new variable called `count` within the `if` statement.
 This new variable shadows the global `count`, preventing access to it from within the `if` block.

+A> ### Global let Declarations
+A>
+A> There is the potential for naming collisions when using `let` in the global scope because the global object has predefined properties.
+Using `let` to define a variable that shares a name with a property of the global object can produce an error because global object properties may be nonconfigurable.
+Since `let` doesn't allow redefinition of the same identifier in the same scope, it's not possible to shadow nonconfigurable global properties.
+Attempting to do so will result in an error.
+For example:
+A>
+A> {:lang="js"}
+A> ~~~~~~~~
+A>  let RegExp = "Hello!";          // ok
+A>  let undefined = "Hello!";       // throws error
+A> ~~~~~~~~
+A>
+A> The first line of this example redefines the global `RegExp` as a string.
+Even though this would be problematic, there is no error thrown.
+The second line throws an error because `undefined` is a nonconfigurable own property of the global object.
+Since it's definition is locked down by the environment, the `let` declaration is illegal.
+A>
+A> It's unusal to use `let` in the global scope, but if you do, it's important to understand this situation.

 The intent of `let` is to replace `var` long term, as the former behaves more like variable declarations in other languages.
 If you are writing JavaScript that will execute only in an ECMAScript 6 or higher environment, you may want to try using `let` exclusively and leaving `var` for other scripts that require backwards compatibility.

 I> Since `let` declarations are *not* hoisted to the top of the enclosing block, you may want to always place `let` declarations first in the block so that they are available to the entire block.